Anthrax vaccine adsorbed: Post-exposure vaccination

-Some studies show that use of antibiotics effective against anthrax plus administration of AVA is the most beneficial approach for purposes of post-exposure prophylaxis.
+Some studies show that use of antibiotics effective against anthrax plus administration of anthrax vaccine adsorbed is the most beneficial approach for purposes of post-exposure prophylaxis.
 This practice has been endorsed by the Advisory Committee on Immunization Practices (ACIP), the Johns Hopkins Working Group on Civilian Biodefense, and the 2002 Institute of Medicine report on the vaccine.
-However, AVA is not licensed for post-exposure prophylaxis for inhalational anthrax or for use in a 3-dose regimen.
-Any such use, therefore, would be on an off-label or IND (officially experimental) basis. "... the safety and efficacy of BioThrax for post-exposure setting have not been established.".
+However, anthrax vaccine adsorbed is not licensed for post-exposure prophylaxis for inhalational anthrax or for use in a 3-dose regimen.
+Any such use, therefore, would be an off-label use ("... the safety and efficacy of Biothrax for post-exposure setting have not been established.").